radical-cybertools/ExTASY/README.md

 Running the workload
 --------------------

 To run the particular workload of your experiment.
-Setup the config_file and the parameters file and use the --workload argument
+Setup the config_file and the parameters file and run extasy.

 ```
 extasy